arteaga7/TensorFlow-Keras-ResNet50-HuggingFace/README.md

-# TensorFlow-Keras-ResNet50-InceptionV3
+# TensorFlow-Keras-ResNet50-HuggingFace
-In this repository the classification of images are performed by using pretrained models such as ResNet50, InceptionV3.
+In this repository the classification of images are performed by using the pretrained model 'ResNet50'.

+The training process is divided into 3 parts: "iteration1.ipynb", "iteration2.ipynb" and "iteration3.ipynb".